 DMS data lives in the signs feature type.
 We pull from every state and province that exposes a public sign feed.
 Counts below are approximate active inventory; specific signs come and go as DOTs install or retire hardware.

 If a state publishes DMS data, we ingest it.
-New states roll in regularly — the adapter pattern is one SQL insert and one fetch function per source.
+New states roll in regularly — we’ve done the per-source unification work so you don’t have to.

 Who Uses This